ignite/cli/docs/guide/nameservice/02-messages.md

 The `Msg` type extends `proto.Message` and contains three legacy methods (`Type`, `Route`, and `GetSignBytes`) and these methods:

+- `ValidateBasic`
-- `ValidateBasic` is called early in the processing of the message to discard obviously invalid messages. `ValidateBasic` includes only checks that do not require access to the state.
+	- Called early in the processing of the message to discard obviously invalid messages.
+	- Includes only checks that do not require access to the state.
 For example, check that the `amount` of tokens is a positive value.

+- `GetSigners`
-- `GetSigners` returns the list of signers.
+	Returns the list of signers.
 The Cosmos SDK ensures that each message contained in a transaction is signed by all the signers in the list that is returned by this method.

 ## Handlers

 Handlers define the action that needs to be taken.
 For example, which stores to update, how to update, and under what conditions to act when a given `Msg` is received.

-In your `nameservice` module, three types of `Msgs` can be sent to interact with the application state:
+In your `nameservice` module, end users can send three types of messages (`Msgs`) to interact with the application state:

 - `BuyName`
 - `SetName`